 Don’t feel greedy or bad for wondering how much you could potentially win in a bicycle collision lawsuit.
 It’s a valid question since too many accidents result in life-altering severe injuries and escalating medical costs to bicycle accident victims.
 Victims of such mishaps regularly seek monetary redress with the assistance of a personal injury attorney, particularly for bicycle accident injuries.
 This includes seeking compensation for:

 - Loss of spousal or parental support

-How Long Do I Have to File a Bicycle Accident Claim in California?
+How Long Do I Have to File a Bicycle Accident Claim in the State of California?

-You have six months to file a bike accident lawsuit against a government and two years against an individual or manufacturer.
-In rare cases, extensions are granted if the injured party is incapacitated for a period or the injuries don’t manifest until a later date.
+You have six months to file a bike accident lawsuit against a government entity and two years against an individual or manufacturer.
+In rare cases, extensions are granted if the injured party is incapacitated for a period of time, or the injuries don’t manifest until a later date.

 The sooner you contact a bicycle attorney, the better.
 They’ll be able to collect necessary information more readily, and lawsuits that occur in the immediate wake of an incident tend to be more successful.

 Contact a Bicycle Accident Lawyer in Orange County California

 Whether you’ve found us today due to a bike crash, or for other reasons, please be reassured that if you’re a cyclist who has suffered injuries in a bicycle accident and you’re searching for a top Orange County bike accident lawyer, you’ve come to the right place.
 Our personal injury lawyers with years of experience can assist you.

 You may have come across our site by searching for:

 - California bike accident lawyer